10 Steps to Starting a Travel Agency from Home

 A Federal Employer Identification Number (FEIN) is like a social security number for your company.
 It's a number to identify your business and is sometimes referred to as an EIN.

 Technically, you do not need an FEIN if you're a sole proprietor or a single-member LLC with no employees since you can use your social security number to file taxes.
+However, it's free to get an FEIN and takes just a few minutes.

-It's free to get an FEIN and takes just a few minutes.
-A huge plus in getting one right off the bat when starting a travel agency is that if you move to a business structure that requires an FEIN, you won't have to worry about changing out your SS# for an FEIN on legal documents, bank accounts, etc.
+A big plus: if you move to a business structure that requires an FEIN, you won't have to swap your SS# on legal documents, bank accounts, etc.

 Confusing, I know.
 That's why you go to the professionals! 😊